Meet the Feathered Pipe Foundation Staff & Board

 In 1975 she co-founded the Holistic Life Foundation which later evolved into the Feathered Pipe Foundation and became one of the first yoga centers in the US which is not guru-based.
 India is also the president of the Tibetan Children’s Education Foundation (TCEF).
 She founded TCEF along with Karma Tensum, Executive Director, in order to provide education, housing and support to the children of Tibetan refugees in India.

-Eric D. Myers – Feathered Pipe Foundation IT & Networking Director
+Eric D. Myers – Feathered Pipe Foundation IT, Networking & Marketing Director

 Eric has been a part of the Feathered Pipe Family since 1997 when he first attended a George Purvis and Ramanand Patel workshop (“The Cowboy and Indian Ride Again”).
 Since that time he has attended many Iyengar Yoga retreats at the ranch, primarily studying with Patricia Walden and John Schumacher.
 In the spring of 2006, Eric traveled to Pune, India to study at the Ramamani Iyengar Memorial Yoga Institute for three months and immediately fell in love with India and its diverse expressions of culture.

 Eric has now spent ten years in India studying Sanskrit at the University of Pune, working in IT and volunteering his time with a wonderful NGO based in Pune called Door Step School.
-He now divides his time between India and America helping the Feathered Pipe Foundation as IT & Networking Director and continuing his deeper exploration into the world of Sanskrit, Indian classical music and yoga.
+He now divides his time between India and America helping the Feathered Pipe Foundation as IT, Networking & Marketing Director and continuing his deeper exploration into the world of langauge, music and yoga.